-0.4 Wall Signs
+4.1 Wall Signs

-1. Where individual letters are used, letters should be three dimensional, created by raised letter forms mounted to the building façade or sign panel, or by incised openings cut-out from the sign panel.
+- 1. Where individual letters are used, letters should be three dimensional, created by raised letter forms mounted to the building façade or sign panel, or by incised openings cut-out from the sign panel. - 2.
+Where painted letters are used, the sign message should present a neat and aligned appearance.
+The services of a professional sign painter are strongly recommended.